Anna Weigandt

 My area of research is algebraic combinatorics.
 Most recently, I have been using bumpless pipe dreams and Gröbner geometry to study problems from Schubert calculus.
 I enjoy thinking about polynomials, quivers, and combinatorial algebraic geometry.

-To see a list of past courses I have taught, click below.
+To see a list of courses I have taught in the past, click below.